Arithmetic Moduli and Lifting of Enriques Surfaces: Projective models of the canonical double cover

 which is birational onto an integral surface of degree $2C^2$. \end{enumerate} \end{Theorem}

-\prf By \cite[Theorem 4.4.1]{Cossec; Dolgachev} the linear system $|C|$ is base-point free.
+\prf By \cite[Theorem 4.4.1]{Cossec; Dolgachev}, the linear system $|C|$ is basepoint-free.
+In particular, $\pi^\ast\OO_X(C)$ is globally generated on $\widetilde{X}$.
 From the formula for $h^0$ of \cite[Corollary 1.5.1]{Cossec; Dolgachev} it follows that a generic divisor in $|C|$ is reduced.
-Since $C$ is irreducible by assumption, a generic divisor in $|C|$ is reduced and irreducible.
-In particular, $|C|$ has no fixed component.
-Now, if we had $C^2=2$ then $|C|$ would define a morphism onto $\PP^1$, which contradicts $C^2\neq0$ and we conclude $C^2\geq4$.
-Moreover, since $\OO_X(C)$ is globally generated, it follows that $\pi^\ast\OO_X(C)$ on $\widetilde{X}$ is also globally generated.
+Now, if we had $C^2=2$ then $|C|$ would define a morphism onto $\PP^1$.
+In particular, $C$ would be the class of a fiber, it would satisfy $C^2=0$, which contradicts $C^2\neq0$, and thus, we conclude $C^2\geq4$.

 Next, we consider the short exact sequence